 Terror-gangster nexus: NIA raids on in Moga, Faridkot, Ferozepur

-NIA raids in Moga, Faridkot, and Ferozepur districts over suspicious calls to foreign countries, including Pakistan, in ongoing terrorist-gangster nexus case.
+Raids were conducted across Punjab, Haryana, Madhya Pradesh, Rajasthan and Chandigarh by NIA teams as part of the agency’s crackdown against terror activities, NIA said in a press statement.

-The National Investigation Agency (NIA) on Tuesday carried out raids at four locations in Moga, Faridkot and Ferozepur districts over suspicious calls to foreign countries, including Pakistan, as part of an ongoing investigation into the terrorist-gangster nexus case.
+The National Investigation Agency (NIA) on Tuesday carried out raids at four locations in Moga, Faridkot and Ferozepur districts over suspicious calls to foreign countries, including Pakistan, as part of an ongoing investigation into the terrorist-gangster nexus case relating to individual designated terrorist Arshdeep Singh alias Arsh Dalla and other suspects of the banned Khalistan Tiger Force (KTF).

+Raids were conducted across Punjab, Haryana, Madhya Pradesh, Rajasthan and Chandigarh by NIA teams as part of the agency’s crackdown against terror activities, NIA said in a press statement.

 The raids, which began in the morning, involved multiple NIA teams working in collaboration with state police forces.